mktrias/South-Tutorial/README.md

 South-Tutorial
 ==============

 South is a migration tool that works with Django projects.
-As you know, Django alone is very limited in that it can only update your database with `syncdb` when you add a new model class.
-South takes care of changes within a model such as adding and removing fields, changing data types or attributes.
+It can handle:

+- Schema migration
+- Data migration

+It replaces the Django `syncdb` command, which is limited to adding models, and cannot handle adding fields or removing models.

-Most of the info here has been distilled from the docs: http://south.readthedocs.org/en/latest/about.html
+Most of the info below has been distilled from the docs: http://south.readthedocs.org/en/latest/about.html

 Properties of South:
 - Database agnostic and supports five different database backends